-Workers' Compensation: Members are covered by Department of Labor and Industries Workers' Compensation for service-related accidents.
-Coverage provides compensation for illness or injury if it is caused or aggravated by the performance of the MTCC member's authorized duties.
+Workers' Compensation: Members are covered by the Department of Labor and Industries Workers' Compensation for service-related accidents.
+Coverage provides compensation for illness or injury if it is caused or aggravated by the MTCC member's authorized duties.
 Workers' Compensation does not provide coverage if the injury or illness is caused or aggravated by the MTCC member's own misconduct, voluntary intoxication, or willful intent to bring about injury or death to themselves or others.
 This coverage will pay benefits to the MTCC member in case of injury while performing the usual and customary duties of their service assignment.
 Accidents should be reported to the Site Supervisor immediately.

-Health Insurance: Full-time MTCC members who are not otherwise covered by a healthcare policy at the time each begins their term of service is eligible to receive healthcare insurance.
-Family Members are not eligible for coverage through the insurance policy and COBRA guidelines are not applicable for MTCC member's since they are not considered employees of their Host Sites, Program Administrating Agency, Fiscal Agent or the federal government.
+Health Insurance: Full-time MTCC members who are not covered by a healthcare policy at the beginning of their service is eligible to receive healthcare insurance.
+Family Members are not eligible for coverage through the insurance policy and COBRA guidelines are not applicable for MTCC member's since they are not considered employees of their Host Sites, Program Administration Agency, Fiscal Agent or the federal government.
 Detailed information about the AmeriCorps health insurance policy can also be found on the Program website.

 Childcare: Full-time MTCC members may be eligible to receive a childcare subsidy while participating in national service.
-Detailed information about the AmeriCorps childcare subsidy and can also be found on the Program website.
-MTCC members utilizing this benefit will inform the MTCC Staff of their approval for the program.
+Detailed information about the AmeriCorps childcare subsidy can also be found on the Program website.
+MTCC members utilizing this benefit need to inform the MTCC Staff if they are approved for this program.

-Employment: MTCC members may be able to acquire a job, provided they have advance approval from their Site Supervisors.
-The responsibilities of any work positions must be secondary in priority to the responsibilities of the Program.
+Employment: MTCC members are permitted to find part-time work pending Site Supervisor approval.
+If a MTCC member does decide to take on a part-time job they will acknowledge that their AmeriCorps service takes priority over their part-time work.
 Hours spent at a job will not constitute an excused absence from required site-specific responsibilities or trainings.
-MTCC members can work no more than 16 hours per week extra, must be on evenings and weekends with approval of their site supervisor, and is not detrimental to the quality of their AmeriCorps service.
+MTCC members can work up to 16 hours per week but this work will be restricted to evenings and weekends and cannot be detrimental to the quality of their AmeriCorps service.

 Education Award: Upon successful completion of the MTCC member's term of service, the MTCC member will receive an education award from the National Service Trust.
-Full-time (1700 hour) MTCC members will receive a \$6.095 education award.
-Education awards can be used to repay qualified student loans, to pay the cost of attending qualified institutions of higher education (including certain vocational programs), or for members 55 and older at the commencement of their term of service, they may transfer their education award to a child, grandchild, or foster child in accordance with the guidelines of CNCS.
-Please review the Educational Award Tutorial on the MTCC program website for how to use your educational award.
-The education award is valid for seven years after the date the MTCC member completed the Program.
-The education award is taxable at the time it is used.
+Education awards can be used to repay qualified student loans, to pay the cost of attending qualified institutions of higher education (including certain vocational programs), or for members 55 and older at the commencement of their term of service, they may transfer their education award to a child, grandchild, or foster child in accordance with the guidelines of AmeriCorps, the Agency.
+The education award is valid for seven years after the date the MTCC member completed the Program and the education award is taxable at the time it is used.
 In addition: